rfmyrick/dotfiles/README.md

-More information about stow can be found in this video at: https://www.youtube.com/watch?v=y6XCebnB9gs More information about zoxide and fzf can be found in this video at: https://www.youtube.com/watch?v=aghxkpyRVDY
+More information about stow can be found in this video at: https://www.youtube.com/watch?v=y6XCebnB9gs More information about zoxide and fzf can be found in this video at: https://www.youtube.com/watch?v=aghxkpyRVDY More information about oh-my-posh can be found in this video at: https://www.youtube.com/watch?v=9U8LCjuQzdc